ermiasgelaye/Yelp-Challenge/README.md

 * [Observable Trends and Insights]()

 ## Main Objectives or Questions to Answer:
- This project will try to answer the following main questions:
+ This project tried to answer the following main questions:
 *  Is there a relationship or correlation between rating and number of reviews?
 *  Is pricing related to the restaurant rating? (eg. the higher the price range, the more likely it will have a higher rating)
 *  Does the location of a restaurant affect its rating?